 That’s fine, but if you want to write a superstar conclusion – and you do, because last impression counts remember – you need to consider a whole bunch of other things.

-Keep reading, we’ll show you how.
+Keep reading, I’ll show you how.

 How to write a superstar conclusion